Winterhilfswerk: Gifts and tokens

 Once a fortnight, every city, town, and village in the Reich seethes with brown-shirted Storm Troopers carrying red-painted canisters.
 These are the Winter-Help collection-boxes.
 The Brown-Shirts go everywhere.
 You cannot sit in a restaurant or beer-hall but what, sooner or later, a pair of them will work through the place, rattling their canisters ostentatiously in the faces of customers.
 And I never saw a German formally refuse to drop in his mite, even though the contribution might have been less than the equivalent of one American cent.

 During these periodic money-raising campaigns, all sorts of dodges are employed.
 On busy street-corners comedians, singers, musicians, sailors, gather a crowd by some amusing skit, at the close of which the Brown-Shirts collect.
 People buy tiny badges to show they have contributed—badges good only for that particular campaign.
 One time they may be an artificial flower; next time a miniature dagger, and so forth.
 The Winter-Help campaign series reaches its climax shortly before Christmas in the so-called Day of National Solidarity.
 On that notable occasion the Big Guns of the Nazi Party sally forth with their collection-boxes to do their bit.

+The 1933–1945 collection drives issued a large number of themed ceramic medallions and other badges given to donators.